stefanoverna/graphql8/guides/mutations/mutation_errors.md

       errors: [],
     }
   else
-    # Convert Rails model errors into GraphQL-ready error hashes
+    # Convert Rails model errors into GraphQL8-ready error hashes
     user_errors = post.errors.map do |attribute, message|
-      # This is the GraphQL argument which corresponds to the validation error:
+      # This is the GraphQL8 argument which corresponds to the validation error:
       path = ["attributes", attribute.camelize]
       {
         path: path,